Weaverbeaver/Hugo/README.md

 ### Current Features

+- Individual generation
   - Generates up to 10 single page websites
   - Biography of a single "C" level employee on each website
   - First name prescribed and future names auto-generated
+- Company generation
+  - Generates up to 10 multi page company websites
+  - Names and biographies of between 3 and 8 people per company
+  - Choose to many insert a person into the first company

 ### Roadmap

-- More complete websites that contain biographies of the company and all "C" level staff.
 - Caching of generated images in a repository to reduce costs.
-Initially, this will be local caching.
-A hosted repository will follow at a later date.
+Currently, images are cached locally.
 - Migration of codebase and hosting to corporate services.
 This will include the git repository, the web front end and the image repository.

 ## Components